Anteater: Interactive Visualization of Program Execution Values in Context: Tracing Infrastructure and Data Organization

 Once \oursystem{} determines the scope of each item, the tracer uses the Python \textit{ast} library to parse the source code into its AST.
 It then performs a series of traversals of the AST to collect information about the source code and transform the program to trace the execution and desired values.

 In the first traversal through the AST, no transformations occur.
 Rather, \oursystem{} collects information about functions, loops, and dependencies.
 For functions and loops, it collects the lines at which the function definition or loop begins and ends.
 This information enables more detailed linking between visualizations and source code.
-For dependencies, the tracer traverses through the code and, for each variable, stores functions and variables on which it directly depends (i.e., stores targets on the right side of an assignment statement).
-To find all dependencies for a variable, we access its dependency list, and, for each dependency in the list, we access their dependencies.
-This continues until \oursystem{} builds a comprehensive list of all possible dependencies.
+For dependencies, the tracer traverses through the code and, for each variable, stores functions and variables on which it directly depends in the source text.

 Once all of the static data has been retrieved from the source code, \oursystem{} begins transforming it.
-An initial traversal through the AST transforms the code to separate all function calls from their respective expression statements and expand list comprehensions into \texttt{for} loops. \oursystem{} pulls all function calls that do not stand alone out of their expressions and assigns them to a temporary variable that replaces the call in the original expression (e.g., $x = 2* f()$ becomes $tempF = f()$; $x = 2*tempF$).
-This allows \oursystem{} to capture easily when and in what order functions are called.
+A second traversal through the AST transforms the code to isolate all function calls from their respective expression statements and expand list comprehensions into \texttt{for} loops. \oursystem{} pulls all function calls that do not stand alone out of their expressions and assigns them to a temporary variable that replaces the call in the original expression (e.g., $x = 2* f()$ becomes $tempF = f()$; $x = 2*tempF$).
+This allows \oursystem{} to easily capture when and in what order functions are called.

 Next, the tracer performs the main transformations to insert the instrumentation that collects the trace.
 As the tracer traverses the AST, it always pauses at assignment, call, and loop nodes.
-When it reaches an assignment node, it checks if the target variable needs to be tracked.
+When it reaches an assignment node, it checks the trace specification to determine if the target variable needs to be tracked.
 If so, it inserts new nodes into the AST that record the value of the variable after assignment.

-When the tracer reaches a call node, it first checks if the exclusion list includes the function.
-If not, the tracer generates AST nodes to record that the beginning of the call and inserts them before the call.
-The tracer then generates AST nodes that record when the call has returned and inserts them after the call.
-Because we move function calls into their own statements, a function call statement fully executes before the next function call starts.
-This allows all bookkeeping for a call to be completed before the next call executes.
-A simplified example of this transformation is shown in Fig.\ \ref{fig:sysOVerview}.
+When the tracer reaches a call node, it first checks if the trace specification excludes the function.
+If not, the tracer wraps the call with AST nodes to record the entry into and exit from the call.
+A simplified example of this transformation is shown in Fig.\ \ref{fig:sysOVerview} (c).